History of Lisson Grove: The Regency Era (1811–1820): William Blake, the Shoreham Ancients and The Brazen Head public house

+Off the southern end of Lisson Grove was Bell Street where, in 1860, Roger Evans established London's first Victorian Turkish bath at his house.
+A contemporary critical social commentary reads:

 This is the side of Lisson Grove which is supposed to contain the decent poor; and on the other side, in the streets leading into the Edgeware Road, is a more densely crowded and even lower population.
 Bell Street, now famous in history as the spot where Turkish baths were first established, is the main stream of a low colony, with many tributary channels.
 There is no particular manufacture in the neighbourhood to call the population together; a great number are not dependent upon St. John's Wood or the Regent's Park for a living; and they come together simply because they like the houses, the rents, the inhabitants, and the general tone of living in the settlement.